IKOHATA/pair_dftd3/README.md

 ## Note

 This implementation was tested in LAMMPS 2 Aug 2023 version.
 It may not work in some environments/versions.
+Large cutoff radii often cause memory overflow.
+A cutoff radius shorter than

 [1] S. Grimme, J. Antony, S. Ehrlich, and S. Krieg, J. Chem.
 Phys.
 132, 154104 (2010).
 [2] S. Grimme, S. Ehrlich, and L. Goerigk, J. Comput.
 Chem.
 32, 1456 (2011).